Frequently Asked Questions

 What meals are included?

-We include all meals from the time of pick-up to time of drop-off, except for one dinner during a night on your own (international trips may offer several lunches or dinners on your own depending on destination).
+We include all meals from the time of pick-up to time of drop-off, unless otherwise stated.
 Most breakfasts and dinners will be eaten at your hotel or a local restaurant.
 Most lunches are prepared freshly and expertly by your guides (who also just happen to be amazing chefs!)
 Picnic themes range from “Taco Tuesday” to “Deli Day” and a little bit of everything in between.
 We don’t have a set menu on our trips and our guides love having the flexibility to create unique and delicious picnic lunches.
 Each guide team puts their own creative twist on lunch time and we promise you won’t walk away hungry!

 Can you cater to dietary restrictions?